shimpe/scparco/HelpSource/tutorials/guilang.md

 ## Before you start

 If you didn't go through the panola tutorial yet, please do that first and then come back here.
 It is much more gentle paced and goes over all concepts and techniques gradually.
-The current document is more of a fast run-through, skipping on many details.
+The current document is more of a fast run-through, skipping on many details and concentrating on how I built up the grammar required to solve the problem at hand.

 ## What is guilang?